 I was about three chapters into ‘Ready Player One’ when it hit me: Ernie Cline is the Dave Grohl of authors.
 As in, I love the guy, but I’m not a fan of his work.
 Logical dichotomies invited my geek-auteur brain to divide by zero.
 Thankfully, Reddit was there to help me out.
 I created a thread on /r/writing to talk about it.
-This is about everything that happened next.
+They helped me understand that bad writing doesn’t matter.

 Before I say anything else, let me say this: I love Ernie Cline.
 Been a fan of his since 2002 or so, when I fell in love with his spoken-word performances about dorky topics.
 Cline has a brilliant knack for tapping into nerdly zeitgeist into a Robin Williams-style stream of consciousness.
 You can’t help but respect that.